metin/ProAngularJS-Repo/README.md

 Note that when you use the required attribute, the example fails.

 033-form-textarea-elem-directives: Illustrate AngularJS directives that can be applied to textboxes.

+034-form-select-elem-directives: Illustrate AngularJS directives that can be applied to select elements.